LeCAD-PEG/SOLPS-GUI/doc/source/howto/ids/index.rst

 *edge_profiles* IDS.

-The *edge* CPO and *edge_profiles* IDS leaves, designed for data storage of data on 2D objects and their data format are presented in :numref:`fig-cpo2ids_2dobjects_data`, while the data structure and detailed format of data on 2D objects in both data structures are presented in :numref:`lst-cpoids_2D_objects`.
+The *edge* CPO and *edge_profiles* IDS leaves, designed for data storage of data on 2D objects and their data format are presented in Table :numref:`tbl-cpo2ids_2dobjects_data`, while the data structure and detailed format of data on 2D objects in both data structures are presented in :numref:`lst-cpoids_2D_objects`.

 .. _tbl-cpo2ids_2dobjects_data:

 .. table::  2D objects data: Comparison of data structures, their leafs,
             designed for storage of data on 2D objects, and the leafs data format.